amygorgon/didtyronzil/docs/index.md

 Versions get organized by [Semantic Versioning](https://semver.org/).

-## DID Method
+## Decentralized Identifier Method

-The tyronZIL DID Method is part of the open-source Tyron SSI Protocol that defines its:
+This DID Method is part of the open-source Tyron SSI Protocol that defines its:

 - Scheme:
       - [DID Scheme](./scheme/did-scheme.md)